MicrosoftDocs/security/security-docs/ransomware/incident-response-playbook-dart-ransomware-approach.md

 #### How did you identify the ransomware attack?

-If your IT staff identified the initial threat&ndash;such as noticing backups being deleted, antivirus alerts, endpoint detection and response (EDR) alerts, or suspicious system changes&ndash;it is often possible to take quick decisive measures to thwart the attack.
+If your IT staff identified the initial threat such as deleted backups, antivirus alerts, endpoint detection and response (EDR) alerts, or suspicious system changes, it is often possible to take quick decisive measures to thwart the attack.
 These measures typically involve disabling all inbound and outbound Internet communication.
 While this measure might temporarily affect business operations, that would typically be much less impactful than successful ransomware deployment.

 If a user call to the IT helpdesk identified the threat, there might be enough advance warning to take defensive measures to prevent or minimize the effects of the attack.
 If an external entity such as law enforcement or a financial institution identified the threat, it's likely that the damage is already done.
-At this point, the threat actor might have taken administrative control of your network.
+At this point, the threat actor might have administrative control of your network.
 This evidence can range from ransomware notes to locked screens to ransom demands.

 #### What date/time did you first learn of the incident?

 Establishing the initial activity date and time is important to help narrow the scope of the initial triage for threat actor activity.
 Additional questions might include:

 - What updates were missing on that date?
-It's important to understand what vulnerabilities might have been exploited.
+It's important to identify any exploited vulnerabilities.
 - What accounts were used on that date?
 - What new accounts have been created since that date?